 You can set a date range (like the past day, week, or month) and see your pageview count update.
 That's how many people read your blog.

-To get your conversion rate when talking about a direct product sale to a reader of your blog, simply take the number of product sales and divide it by the number of pageviews you see on your blog for a range of dates — which will give you the percentage of readers who have become customers.
+To get your conversion rate when you talk about a direct product sale to a reader of your blog, simply take the number of product sales and divide it by the number of page views you see on your blog for a range of dates — which will give you the percentage of readers who became customers.

 Alternatively, to get an idea of how your site is performing, you can take your total blog revenue for a given date range, and divide that by the amount of revenue you generated during that same time period — which will give you the average value (in your currency) for each individual reader of your blog.